 See spectacular 360º views of Melbourne at day or night from this massive observation wheel.
 It’s possible to see up to 40km away to the Dandenong Ranges.

 12. Shrine of Remembrance

 One of the most iconic landmarks in Melbourne is the Shrine of Remembrance war memorial.
 Located on St Kilda Road you’ll see it as you go past in a tram.
 It’s a beautiful building and the Ceremonial Avenue from the shrine has a great view of Melbourne.

 13. Puffing Billy Steam Railway

-You’ve got to love a steam train and the Puffing Billy will take you through stunning The Dandenong Ranges.
+You’ve got to love a steam train and the Puffing Billy will take you through the stunning Dandenong Ranges.
 It’s located 40km east of Melbourne so it’s worth looking into a day trip which includes the train ride through the rainforest.
-With a day trip, as well as the train ride you can either visit Phillip Island to see the penguins, go to a winery or visit Healesville Sanctuary amongst other things.
+With a day trip as well as the train ride you can either visit Phillip Island to see the penguins, go to a winery or visit Healesville Sanctuary amongst other things.

 14. Great Ocean Road

 With so many tour options from Melbourne you’d be daft not to visit the world famous Great Ocean Road.
 Take a surfing tour, a sunset tour, a tour that takes in other local attractions or a multi-day tour.
 You could even include a helicopter ride to get a great birds eye view.
 This is definitely one of the Melbourne activities you cannot miss!